 - Pennington suggests installing water-saving systems.
 Besides adding a rain barrel for harvesting and using rain water in your landscape, consider using a drip irrigation system around trees and shrubs in your landscape.
 Drip irrigation systems apply water only when needed, minimizing water loss due to evaporation – which in turn prevents moisture from reaching needed spaces between plants.
-(For tips with preparing to install irrigation, see How to Prepare to Insall an Irrigation System.)
+(For tips for installing irrigation, see the Basics of Residential Irrigation.)

 - Make sure sprinklers are watering the lawn, and defined landscape areas, not the driveway or street.
-If water is seen running into the street or onto the sidewalk, this may mean that sprinklers are not properly aligned, too much water is being applied or the soil has reached a point of saturation.
+If water runs into the street or onto the sidewalk, this means that sprinklers are either not properly aligned, too much water is being applied or that the soil has reached a point of saturation.

 - Spread mulch when seeding new areas to add a protective layer over soil.
 The mulch will help your soil retain moisture during the critical seed germination and establishment stages.
 The clippings from mulching mowers also serve the same purpose—preserving soil moisture and nutrients for growing grass.
 (While I have not does this in my own installation below – I do plan to.)

 - Fertilization supplies plants with essential nutrients for strength, uniform growth and a healthy, fibrous root system.
-A vibrant and healthy plant makes the best use of available water, meaning less water is needed over time.
-There also is less chance of the plant being “burned” or dried out to a point beyond recovery.
-(Fertilizers, however, should not be applied during periods of drought.)
+A vibrant and healthy plant makes the best use of available water.
+This means less water is needed over time.
+There also is less chance of the plant “burning” or drying out to a point beyond recovery.
+(Do not apply fertilizers, however, during periods of drought.)

 - Pennington says, “Stay Calm!
 Don’t be overly reactive.”
 Lawns tend to be overwatered, often with entire lawns being watered to avoid a few dry spots.
 Overwatering can cause numerous problems, including: shallow root systems; increased disease, weed or insect infestations; reduced drought tolerance; and increased thatch and excessive growth.
 A lawn does not need water until the color falls by 50 percent, at which time only one inch of water should be added.

-- Plants can be conditioned for dry weather starting at the beginning of the spring season by irrigating less frequently but longer.
-More watering is needed earlier in the development process during germination and establishment.
+- Plants can be conditioned for dry weather starting at the beginning of the spring season.
+This is done by irrigating less frequently, but longer.
+Earlier in the development process, i.e. during germination and establishment, more water is needed.
 As part of ongoing maintenance, decrease the frequency of watering and increase the amount of water penetration to encourage deeper rooting.
 Deeper roots will be more drought-tolerant.

 Watch Me Work – OverSeeding in 5 (okay 8) easy steps

-8. Keep the lawn moist until seedlings are established, then water as needed.
+Until seedlings are established, keep the lawn moist, then water as needed.
 (For me, this meant – modifying an old garden hose and watering with water from my new rain barrel.)